West Mecklenburg High School

 West Mecklenburg High School, colloquially known as West Meck, is a high school located in Charlotte, North Carolina, United States.
 It is part of the Charlotte-Mecklenburg School System and was opened in 1951.
 The sports teams are known as the Hawks.
 Besides providing the standard state-mandated high school curriculum, the school also hosts several programs designed for advanced study, including the Academy for Medical Science, the Academy for Tourism and Travel, and Academy of International Languages.

 History

 Upon opening in 1951, the school's original mascot was known as the West Meck Indian.
 The yearbook corresponded to the theme by being known as The Tomahawk.
 West Mecklenburg's mascot has since been changed to the Hawks.

 Athletics

+West Mecklenberg High School competes in the NCHSAA's 7A/8A Greater Charlotte Conference.
 Sport teams at West Mecklenburg High School include: